Fort Worth police officer who killed Atatiana Jefferson arrested on murder charge

 "He resigned before his opportunity to cooperate" with the investigation, the chief said.

+"To the citizens and residents of our city: We feel and understand your anger and disappointment and we stand by you as we work together to make Fort Worth a better place for all of us."

+Police also said that interim Fort Worth Police Chief Ed Kraus will hold a news conference Tuesday, Oct.
+15, at an unspecified time, to update the public on the department's investigation into Dean's actions.

-City officials have asked for a third-party panel to assess the Fort Worth Police Department, said Mayor Betsy Price.
+City officials have asked for a third-party panel to assess the Fort Worth Police Department, Mayor Betsy Price said earlier Monday.

 "There's nothing that can justify what happened on Saturday morning.
 Nothing," she said.